Mr Mika Launikari’s Curriculum Vitae

 Oy Skandinaviska Ledningsgruppen SLG-Thomas International Ab (Consulting)

-Human Resource Management Junior Consultant was a project-based and time-related assignment.
-My main task after the 1,5 month training period on the Thomas Human resources assessment system was to support the senior consultants in identifying potential business clients as well as to promote the Thomas assessment system to companies in the Helsinki capital region.
+Human Resource Management Junior Consultant was a project-based, tempory assignment.
+My main task after the 1,5 month training period on the Thomas Human resources assessment system was to support the senior consultants in identifying potential business clients, to promote the Thomas assessment system to companies in the Helsinki capital region and to run human resource assessments at clients.

 Language Bureau Kielikimara

-As a Project Coordinator my main responsibility was to assist this newly established language school in promoting its language training services to Finnish companies as well as to contribute to designing a German language training programme for business people.
-The job was time-related/short-term and linked to providing the initial support for a successful business start-up.
+As a Project Coordinator my main responsibility was to assist this newly established language school in promoting its language training services to Finnish companies as well as to contribute to designing a German language training programme addressed to business people.
+This assignment was a temporary job and linked to providing some initial support for a successful business start-up.

 Education and degrees awarded

 Doctoral studies – Finland (2014-2019): Doctoral studies at the University of Helsinki, Faculty of Educational Sciences.
-Doctoral dissertation entitled ‘Homo interculturalis - Identity, interculturality and career learning within European Union institutions’.
+Doctoral dissertation entitled ‘Homo interculturalis - Identity, interculturality and career learning within European Union institutions’ (2019).

 Master’s degree – Finland (1993): Master of Science in Business and Economic Administration completed at the Helsinki School of Economics.
 Marketing (major), Economic Sociology, Economic Geography (minors).